 This is the longest I’ve ever worked at a company, and I’ve had the time of my life in the many positions I’ve held within Valo / Blue Meteorite.
-Rarely does a company offer you so many different possibilities and options – and let you grow into the role you’re looking to fill with any support you might need.
+Rarely does a company offer you so many different possibilities and options – and let you grow into the role that you’re looking to fill, with any support you might need.

 Anyway – to take a step back: A few years ago, I made the conscious decision not to steer clear of any cool opportunities life might throw my way.
 It may sound empty, but my default mindset is that of staying in my comfort zone – so being genuinely open-minded about new challenges and opportunities DOES deviate significantly from what I used to do.

-Valo has been the best of places to fulfill that decision, but I can’t really turn down opportunities outside, either, can I? 😅
+Valo has been the best of places to fulfill that decision, but I can’t really turn down outside opportunities either, can I? 😅